Home / What we do / Shrinking the Footprint

 In March 2020, London Diocesan Synod established a revised Diocesan Environmental Policy, affirming and adopting the motion passed by General Synod.

-We must start by putting our own house in order – planning and managing reductions in greenhouse gas (GHG) emissions for which the Diocese and churches are responsible.
+We must start by putting our own house in order – planning and managing reductions in GHG emissions for which the Diocese and churches are responsible.

 Parish Annual Returns

-The first step towards cutting carbon emissions from buildings is to measure their energy use.
+The first step towards cutting carbon emissions from buildings and working to make them net zero is to measure their energy use.

 Energy and carbon emissions from churches in the Diocese have been measured and reported since 2005, using the system of Parish Annual Returns.